apollographql/router/NEXT_CHANGELOG.md

 ### Fix a panic in Zipkin telemetry configuration [PR #1019](https://github.com/apollographql/router/pull/1019)
 Using the reqwest blocking client feature was panicking due to incompatible asynchronous runtime usage.

-### Fix a panic in Zipkin telemetry configuration [PR #1019](https://github.com/apollographql/router/pull/1019)
-Using the reqwest blocking client feature was panicking due to incompatible asynchronous runtime usage.

 ### Improvements to Studio reporting [PR #1020](https://github.com/apollographql/router/pull/1020)
 Studio reporting now aggregates at the Router only.
 This architectural change allows us to move towards full reporting functionality.